OliverDrechsler/fetchmail_bot/README.md

 Adjust file `fetchmail_bot.service` to your path.
 To run fetchmail_bot as a service on startup with root permissions
-copy `fetchmail_bot.service`to `/etc/systemd/system/`to your RPi systemd deamon folder.
+copy `fetchmail_bot.service`to `/etc/systemd/system/`to your RPi systemd daemon folder.
 Run `systemctl daemon-reload` and `systemctl start fetchmail.service`to start it as a service.

 ## Debug options